-For instance, did you know that there is orange cauliflower, purple carrots, yellow raspberries, blue corn and yellow cherries?
+Mother Nature’s paintbrush has been used in ways we haven’t even imagined.
+We all have a common familiarity with white cauliflower, orange carrots, red raspberries, yellow corn, and red cherries due to their prevalence in our local supermarkets and farm stands.
+Nature’s color palette is far more diverse than that though.
+For instance, did you know that there are orange cauliflower, purple carrots, yellow raspberries, blue corn, and yellow cherries?
 I don’t know about you, but that makes me feel like I’ve been living a very sheltered existence.
 For starters, what are yellow cherries?
 I did not know that there were cherries that are yellow, and now I want to know more about yellow cherry varieties.

 What are Yellow Cherries?